 How to Install Oracle Linux 6 Update 3 on Hyper-V 2012 with LIS 3.4

 Hello Virtualization Nation.
 Probably you are thinking, how an Premier Field Engineer that loves Windows Server may help a Linux Community ?
 Well, before starting at Microsoft’s World I was a Linux enthusiast, I started my career managing SCO Unix, yes I was born in 1978 but leaving these years on the past, today I love to help customer to get better experience, it does not matter if virtual machines are Windows or Linux.
-Recently I had the opportunity to help a important customer here in Brazil to win this challenge.
-Frequently some Oracle DBA told me that Linux didn’t work very well on Hyper-V, they were working more than 1 months to try install Linux and nothing, nothing, nothing, I love to hear these customers that are not satisfied to our product because I always have a chance to change the game and improve their satisfaction.
+Recently I gave the opportunity to help a important customer here in Brazil to win this challenge.
+Oracle DBA guy told me that Linux didn’t work very well on Hyper-V, he was working more than 1 months to try install Linux and nothing, nothing, nothing, I love to ear this customer that are not satisfied to our product because I always have an opportunity to change the game and their satisfaction.

 Second step was to create a Virtual Machine without Network Interfaces ( yes ! no NICs synthetic or legacy).
 So create a VM into Hyper-V normally after remove Network Adapter, attach ISO and start it.
 Take a look VM settings below :

 Everybody know that Oracle Linux is a copy of Red Hat Linux, on the past there companies had contracts agreements broken because all customers that decided to use Oracle on Linux, Red Hat always was recommended, both companies won and had revenues.
-Leaving disagree between these companies, let’s go back to this article, Configure Network button will not be available, don’t worry and go, clique Next.
+Leaving disagree between these companies, let’s go back to this article, during installation Configure Network button will not available (grey color), don’t worry and go ahead because you will set up it after.

 # vi /etc/grub.conf set default = 1